William-webext/joplin-web/README.md

 - 👥 **Group management** — an admin panel to organize users into groups and grant them access to specific notebooks
 - 📱 **Installable PWA** — add it to your phone's home screen or your desktop like a native app, with offline caching for notes you've already opened
 - 🔌 **Companion Joplin plugin** — publish a notebook straight from Joplin Desktop with a couple of clicks, no manual steps on the server side
+- 📧 **Optional email notifications** — let people know when a notebook is shared with them (all registered users, or just the newly added people/groups for custom access)
 - 🔎 Full-text search across titles, note content, and tags (multi-word, order-independent)
 - 📌 Pin favorite notebooks, drag-and-drop (or keyboard) reordering of your notebook tree
 - 🎨 Dark / light / system theme, adjustable reading width, Zen reading mode